 Types of Door Locks

-This guide will teach you about the different types of door locks so you can ensure you select the best door lock to keep your home safe and secure.
+This guide will teach you about the different types of door locks to help you select the best door lock for your exterior entries and interior rooms.

-When picking your exterior door locks, consider the lock’s grade and ease of installation.
+When shopping for types of door locks and handles, also consider the lock’s grade and ease of installation.

 Most lock manufactures have their products tested by the American National Standards Institute (ANSI) and Builders Hardware Manufacturers Association (BHMA) for grading on how their locks perform.
 They test based on operation, strength, cycle, security, material evaluation and finish.

 Lock grade is the number of lock/unlock cycles you can expect your lock to complete before wearing out.
-It’s a reflection of the durability of the lock, not the amount of security it provides.
+It’s a reflection of the durability of the internal door lock types, not the amount of security they provide.

 Locks that are Grade 1 offer the highest level of strength and security.

-Before purchasing a lock, you must measure your door’s backset, cross bore and thickness to ensure you find the right fit.
+Before purchasing a lock, measure your door’s backset, cross bore and thickness to ensure you find the right fit.